y-sakakihara/workshops/index.md

 - 8min from Yonezawa Station by taxi
    - Yonezawa Station (130min from Tokyo Station, 70min from Sendai Station by Shinkansen)

+- 5min from Minami-Yonezawa Station on foot
+   - Minami-Yonezawa Station (6min from Yonezawa Station by local train)

-- 12min from Uesugi Jinja Mae Bus Stop on foot.
+- 12min from Uesugi Jinja Mae Bus Stop on foot
     - Uesugi Jinja Mae Bus Stop (2 hours from Sendai Station by highway bus)

 ## Information